Italian Island Struggles As Migrant Surge Doubles Population

 Almost 124,000 migrants have arrived on Italy's shores so far this year, up from 65,500 in the same period last year.

-The numbers have yet to pass those of 2016, however, when more than 181,000 arrived during a surge in irregular migration into Europe, many of them Syrians escaping war.
+The numbers have yet to surpass those of 2016, however, when more than 181,000 arrived during a surge in irregular migration to Europe, many of them Syrians escaping war.